 * The Germans conducted the first chlorine gas attack on 22 April 1915, against French and Algerian troops facing them at Ypres in Belgium.
 The Germans set up 5,730 cylinders of chlorine gas and opened their valves.
 180 tonnes (200 tons) of gas were released, forming a dense green cloud that smelled of bleach and rolled into Allied lines.

 At 30 parts of chlorine to a million parts of air, chlorine gas is a nasty irritant that causes harsh coughing.
-At 1,000 parts per million, it is lethal, caustically stripping the lining from the lungs and causing victims to drown in their own fluids.
+At 1,000 PPM, it is lethal, caustically stripping the lining from the lungs and causing victims to drown in their own fluids.
 The results of the gas attack were devastating.
 The French and Algerian soldiers choked, their lungs burning, and slowly died.
 The gas cloud tinted everything a sickly green.
 Those who could escape the cloud fled in panic.
 Before dawn on 24 April, the Germans poured gas into Canadian lines, with similar results.

 Allied casualties in the two days of gas attacks were estimated at 5,000 dead, with 10,000 more disabled, half of them permanently.
-Despite the fact that the French had captured a German soldier who was carrying a gas mask and who provided advance details of the attack when interrogated, the report was lost in the noise and the soldiers in the trenches had no warning.
+Despite the fact that the French had captured a German soldier who was carrying a gas mask and who provided advance details of the attack when interrogated, the report was lost in the noise; the soldiers in the trenches had no warning.

 The Germans launched a number of gas attacks during May 1915, with the last taking place on 24 May.
 The gas attacks then ceased.
 The prevailing winds over the lines had changed direction, and except for two small-scale attacks in October, the Germans did not return to gas attacks in earnest on the Western Front until December.
 The attacks in April and May represented a squandered opportunity for the Germans.
 Had the gas attacks been performed on a larger scale and been followed up, they could have decisively changed the course of the war.
 In practice, they just made the stalemate even more miserable.